 It is advised that tree/hedgerow works are carried out with the understanding that birds will generally nest in trees, hedges and shrubs between March and August.
-This time period only indicates likely nesting times and as such diligence is required when undertaking tree works at all times.
+This time period only provides an indication of likely nesting times and as such diligence is required when undertaking tree works at all times.